Whitney is an expert on piercings and tattoos, with experience in the body modification world.

-Before you get your piercing, do some research to make sure that you get the right information and the proper knowledge before you show up at the tattoo shop.
-If you are informed, you'll find your healing time will be a breeze, and you'll reduce any potential risks.
+Before you get your piercing, do some research to make sure that you get the right information and the proper knowledge before you show up at the shop.
+If you are informed, you'll find your healing time will be a breeze and you'll reduce any potential risks.

 - Allergic reactions to the jewelry.
-Stainless steel, eight-karat gold, and titanium are ideal for piercings
+Stainless steel, niobium, and titanium are ideal for piercings.

 - Jewelry of the wrong size, type, or metal.
-Jewelry that is too small may cut off blood supply, as can jewelry that is very thin or too heavy.
-CBR's and rings can irritate the piercing, and can snag more easily, potentially causing irritation and tears.
+Jewelry that is too small may cut off blood supply, as can jewelry that is too thin or too heavy.
+CBRs and rings can irritate the piercing and can snag more easily, potentially causing irritation and tearing of the skin.

-- Jewelry of the wrong metal can cause allergic reactions.
+- Jewelry made of the wrong metal can cause allergic reactions.

-- Piercings performed with piercing guns.
-This causes too much trauma to the piercing site, especially as piercing guns only use stud jewelry, which is WAY too small for a navel piercing, and the piercing gun itself cannot be properly sterilized.
+- Piercings performed with piercing guns cause too much trauma to the piercing site, especially as piercing guns only use stud jewelry, which is WAY too small for a navel piercing, and the piercing gun itself cannot be properly sterilized.

-If you want to get a navel piercing, make sure that you choose an experienced body piercer.
-You also want to make sure that you know proper aftercare processes so that you don't irritate it.
+If you want to get a navel piercing, make sure that you choose a professional body piercer.
+You also want to make sure that you know the proper aftercare processes so that you don't irritate it.

 Infections Are Serious.
 Get Your Parents' Permission.